cortexproject/cortex/docs/guides/shuffle-sharding.md

 The Cortex shuffle sharding implementation guarantees the following properties:

 - **Stability**<br />
-  Given a consistent state of the hash ring, the shuffle sharding algorithm always select the same instances for a given tenant, even across different machines.
+  Given a consistent state of the hash ring, the shuffle sharding algorithm always selects the same instances for a given tenant, even across different machines.
 - **Consistency**<br />
   Adding or removing 1 instance from the hash ring leads to only 1 instance changed at most, in each tenant's shard.
 - **Shuffling**<br />